McKFlat/padHelper/README.md

 padHelper is a program that scrapes the http://www.puzzledragonx.com/ pages.
 Orignally designed to be a team building helper.
-This program has been repurposed to explore normalization, JSON, JavaFX, and databases
+This program has been repurposed to explore data normalization, JSON, JavaFX, and databases